CloudgateStudios/BikeBuddy/fastlane/README.md

 - Build the app in 'Release' configuration

-- Check all mobile provisioning
+- Update all certs and mobile provisioning

 - Upload to TestFlight (User needs to pull release trigger)